Tangrams (exploring halves)

 - What are all the different ways you can show half using this rectangle?

-- Record your thinking in your workbook.
+- Record your thinking.